cgjosephlee/PBJelly/README.txt

                            cannot close the gap.
 This means Jelly overfilled the gap by putting 150 bp into a 100 bp predicted gap.
-        6) gap_unimproved: A gap that was supported by reads, but Jelly was unable to assemble a contig that improved the gap.
+        7) gap_failedAssembly: A gap that was supported by reads, but Jelly was unable to assemble a contig that improved the gap.
-        7) gap_unaddressed: A gap that had no reads mapping in a manner to support it.
+        8) gap_unaddressed: A gap that had no reads mapping in a manner to support it.

 =======